ox/resume/readme.md

 My objective is to explore the realm of user interaction and perception.
 I enjoy creating works that challenge expectations and do so in a way that smoothly guides and enlightens the user.
 Ultimately, I seek to create beautiful and easy to use works which stem from my experiences to deliver profound meanings to the user, be it in art or through the web.

+## EDUCATION ##

+Graduated Rutgers University in the Winter of 2013 with a BS in Computer Science.

 ## TECHNOLOGY

 **Languages**: Go, JS, Ruby, C, Processing